-Vivotecnia offers its extensive experience in toxicology and efficacy studies via the inhalation route for rodent and non-rodent species.
-Our state of the art facility run by our inhalation experts guarantee top-quality studies, accompanying our customers throughout the entire process.
-We perform inhalation test from acute to chronic exposure according to OECD and ICH guidelines advices and under GLP for chemical (REACH), medicinal, phytosanitary and feed additive products.
-We also offer custom-made design to meet your specific requirements.
+Vivotecnia offers its extensive experience in inhalation toxicology and efficacy studies for rodent and nonrodent species.
+Our state-of-the-art facility run by our inhalation experts ensures top-quality studies and our team accompanies customers throughout the study process.
+We perform inhalation tests ranging from acute to chronic exposure, all according to OECD and ICH guidelines and under GLP for chemical (REACH), medicinal, phytosanitary and feed additive products.
+We also offer custom-designed studies to meet your specific requirements.

 Our experience includes:

-- Prenatal developmental inhalation toxicity of chemicals in rats, OECD Nº414
+- Prenatal developmental toxicity study (rats), OECD 414

-- Toxicity of multiwalled carbon nanotubes aerosol after repeated administration through nose-only inhalation route.
+- Toxicity of multi-walled carbon nanotube aerosol after repeated administration through

 PK/PD and Metabolism

-Over the drug discovery process, ADME (Absorption, Distribution, Metabolism, and Elimination) and PK studies are deemed necessary to evaluate the bioavailability…
+During the drug discovery process, ADME (absorption, distribution, metabolism, and excretion) and PK studies are deemed necessary to evaluate bioavailability

 In vitro Inhalation

-Vivotecnia provides a wide range of endpoints to be assessed in this in vitro human inhalation model, mechanism-based assessment, functional analysis…
+Vivotecnia can assess a wide range of endpoints using this in vitro human inhalation model, mechanism-based assessment, functional analysis…

-Our team of experienced, highly-educated scientists, with backgrounds in toxicology, molecular biology, chemistry and immunology, understand that the drug development process is no longer a one-size fits all approach.
+Our team of experienced, highly-educated scientists, experts in toxicology, molecular biology, chemistry and immunology fully understands that the drug development process is distinct for each approach